MarzieAmiri/Bayesian-conformal-uncertainty-quantification/README.md

 - **Conformal prediction** gives you guaranteed 95% coverage (your true value falls in the interval 95% of the time)
 - **Bayesian uncertainty** lets intervals adapt — narrower when confident, wider when uncertain

-The result: 21% narrower intervals for easy cases, while still maintaining coverage for hard cases.
+The result: 21% narrower intervals for low-uncertainty cases, 6% wider for high-uncertainty cases, while maintaining overall 95% coverage
 ## The Key Insight

 Bayesian models give well-calibrated uncertainty estimates, but those alone severely under-cover (only 14%!).
 We use Bayesian uncertainty to *weight* conformal scores, getting the best of both worlds.